Payment Card Industry (PCI) Data Security Standard (DSS)

 Key-encrypting Key

-By default, Symmetric Encryption uses the key-encrypting key
+By default, Symmetric Encryption uses the key-encrypting key approach to secure the data-encrypting key that

 is actually used to encrypt/decrypt data.